MathClubISIB/mathclubisib.github.io/content/activities/udgrp/summer_2025.md

 {{< katex >}}

+{{< lead >}} UDGRP Winter 2024 HAS BEEN OFFICIALLY CONCLUDED.
+FIND BELOW THE TOPICS COVERED IN EACH GROUP.{{< /lead >}}

+Due to UDGRP Summer 2025 being attended by students from various universities of India so, we are not keeping track of the people who completed each reading project.

 This is the home page of the UDGRP Summer 2025 co-organised by the [Math Club, ISI Bangalore](/) and [Math Club, ISI Kolkata](https://mathclubisik.github.io/).
 It is open for students from all universities in India.
-For the same reason, we are not keeping a record for the students in each UDGRP this year.
 The projects start from Monday, 19<sup>th</sup> May, 2025.
-The topics considered are presented below.
+The topics being considered this time are presented below.

 ## An Invitation to High Dimensional Probability